BlueRexPY/WebApiPerfromance/README.md

 ## Quick Start with Docker Compose

-Run all services (database + all three APIs) with a single command:
+Run all services (database + all four APIs) with a single command:

 ```bash
 docker-compose up --build